xNINE2NINEx/HotTubLiquidators/wp-content/plugins/sticky-menu-or-anything-on-scroll/readme.txt

 Another situation that can cause trouble, is when any parent of your sticky element has the "transform" CSS property applied to it.

 = Once the element becomes sticky, it's not responsive and doesn't resize when I change the browser size.
 This is a known (and annoying) bug in the plugin that I haven't been able to solve properly yet.
-For some sites (when the element does not contain any Javascript interactivity, usually), it sometimes helps to use the plugin in Legacy Mode (see below).
+For some sites (when the element does not contain any JavaScript interactivity, usually), it sometimes helps to use the plugin in Legacy Mode (see below).

 = Is it possible to add some styles to the element but only when it's sticky?
-To add styles to your sticky element when it's not sticky, use classname ".element-is-not-sticky".
+To add styles to your sticky element when it's not sticky, use class name ".element-is-not-sticky".
-To add styles to your sticky element only when it's sticky, use classname ".element-is-sticky"
+To add styles to your sticky element only when it's sticky, use class name ".element-is-sticky"

 The following code would give your element a red background only when it's not sticky, and blue only when it is: